nualagr/dargan-health-foods/TESTING.md

 <br>
 In addition to these very visible reminders, further links have been provided within other site pages at strategic points in order to facilitate ease of registration.

-For example, when a user is on the 'Checkout' page they are provided with multiple opportunities to sign up in order to facilitate a faster checkout process in the future.
+For example, when a user is on the 'Checkout' page they are provided with multiple opportunities to sign up in order to take advantage of a faster checkout process in the future.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-checkout-sign-up-links-tablet-device.png "Screenshot of the 'Sign Up' links in the Checkout on a tablet device.")